RepairKnowledge

 Extravascular compression: Large filler volumes compress vessels externally.
 When external pressure exceeds intravascular pressure, blood flow is blocked.

-From Blanching to Necrosis: The Clinical Timeline
+From Blanching to Necrosis (irreversible cell/tissue death): The Clinical Timeline

 Phase 1: Blanching (0-30 Minutes)